vnphanquang/monkeytype-readme/README.md

 jobs:
   update-readme:
-    name: Update this repo's README
+    name: Update README
     runs-on: ubuntu-latest
+    # it shouldn't take longer than a few minutes
+    # but leave a timeout here in case monkeytype server hangs
+    timeout-minutes: 10
     steps:
       - uses: vnphanquang/monkeytype-readme@main
         with: